 No Catholic middle school “class trip” would be complete without a service component.
 That’s why our eighth grade visit to Washington, DC, includes a visit to a home for disabled veterans, and to a nun-run home for the elderly.
 Our middle school students demonstrate their growing independence by coming up with new ideas as to how to serve others, such as collecting items for Easter baskets for residents of the Goodwill Inn shelter.

 ST. FRANCIS HIGH SCHOOL (9-12)

-Throughout the year, you’ll find our students praying outside Planned Parenthood, collecting baby items for the Pregnancy Care Center and SingleMomm.org, serving at funerals, helping with parish events, mentoring elementary kids and more.
-An immersion mission experience is now a graduation requirement for our high school students; they can choose a menu of local, national or international service trips to places such as Guatemala, Haiti and Mexico.
+Throughout the year, you’ll find our students collecting baby items for the Pregnancy Care Center and SingleMomm.org, serving at funerals, helping with parish events, mentoring elementary kids and more.
+An immersion mission experience is now a graduation requirement for our high school students; they can choose from a menu of local and national service trips.
 On Senior Service Days, St. Francis seniors go out into the community to serve at the Society of St. Vincent de Paul, Goodwill, Father Fred Foundation and other local humanitarian organizations.

 In 2003, a group of St. Francis High School students realized that there was no community meal on Saturdays.
 They stepped up to remedy the situation, and GladMeals was born.
 This noon-time gathering is funded through donations and staffed by volunteer groups each weekend.
 For additional information or to make a donation, contact Maureen DeYoung (email@example.com).